ndsev/zswag/docs/java.md

 ## Persistent HTTP settings

-Set the environment variable `HTTP_SETTINGS_FILE` to point at a YAML file in the format documented in [`http-settings.md`](http-settings.md).
+Set the environment variable `HTTP_SETTINGS_FILE` to point at a YAML file in the format documented in [HTTP Settings File](../README.md#http-settings-file) in the README.
 The file format is shared with the Python and C++ clients — the same file works for all three.

 ```yaml
 http-settings: